syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 LoadMoreItemsCommand = new Command<object>(LoadMoreItems, CanLoadMoreItems);

 /// <summary>
-/// When AutoOnLoad load more is enabled, CanExecute method will gets called only when the user interaction happens and end of the list reached.
+/// When AutoOnLoad load more is enabled, the CanExecute method will be called only when the user interacts and reach to the end of list.
-/// Based on return value, visibility of the LoadMoreTemplate is handled and the Execute method will gets called.
+/// Based on return value, the visibility of the LoadMoreTemplate is handled and the Execute method is called.
 /// </summary>
 /// <param name="obj">ListView is passed as default parameter.</param>
-/// <returns>Returns true, if the list has items to load, else returns false.</returns>
+/// <returns>Returns true if the list has items to load, else returns false.</returns>
 private bool CanLoadMoreItems(object obj)
 {
     if (Products.Count >= totalItems)